 Tissue nanotransfection is a great innovation that uses a non-invasive nanochip device to transfer specific genes to target tissues in a matter of nanoseconds, reprogramming their function.
-In labs, this technology has successfully transformed skin tissue into blood vessels to repair a severely injured limb.
+In labs, this technology has successfully transformed skin tissue into blood vessels to repair a severely injured limb with help .
 Currently, the technology is being developed for several applications, such as treating stroke-related brain damage and preventing diabetic nerve damage.

 The market growth rate is a crucial factor in any kind of market analysis.
 According to Signicent research, the global market of medical devices with computer vision is expected to reach the US $4050.06 Million by 2026 from the US $691.20 Million in 2021 at a CAGR of 42.4%.